 Any facility operator, employer or member who makes a report in good faith under the requirements of the HPPC will have immunity against any action or proceeding, even if the report is subsequently deemed to be unfounded.

-for the Mandatory Reporting Guideline or visit the Resources section of the website.
+Click here for the College’s Mandatory Reporting Guideline or visit the Resources section of the website.